fipl-hse/fipl-hse.github.io/source/docs/ctlr_2024/labs/lab_6_pipeline/lab_6.rst

 instance of an analyzer and a tuple of POS tags for required syntactic pattern.

-In this laboratory work we are interested in exploring verb control noun with preposition models, that is why there would be the following instantiation:
+In this laboratory work we are interested in exploring "verb-preposition-noun dependency" models, that is why there would be the following instantiation:

 .. code:: python